hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/default-options.md

 ## Theme icon defaults

-Allows you to define default settings for use by the `ember-skeleton/theme-icon-string` helper.
+Allows you to define default settings for use by the {{#link-to "docs.helpers.theme-icon"}}`ember-skeleton/theme-icon-string` helper{{/link-to}}.
 The helper will check if the value of the first argument is present in any of the `matchStrings` arrays, and will return the corresponsing `returnString`.

 {{docs-snippet name="theme-icon-app-defaults.js" language="javascript"}}